stopsopa/chrome-homepage/documents/PRIVACY_JUSTIFICATIONS.md

-# Privacy Justifications for Custom New Tab Redirect
+# Privacy Justifications for Custom New Tab Dashboard

 ## Single Purpose Description

-Custom New Tab Redirect is a minimalist productivity extension designed to allow users to override their browser's default new tab page with a custom URL of their choice.
+Custom New Tab Dashboard is a privacy-first productivity tool that allows users to replace their default new tab page with a customizable dashboard featuring visual bookmark management, unified AI search, and local prompt management.

 ## Detailed Permissions Justifications

-### No Special Permissions Required
+### Bookmarks (`bookmarks`)

-**Usage**: The extension is built with a zero-permission architecture.
+- **Usage**: The extension creates and manages a dedicated folder (named `_`) within the user's bookmarks.

-**Justification**: The extension utilizes standard features available to extension pages:
-- **`chrome_url_overrides`**: Used in `manifest.json` to replace the default `newtab` with `homepage.html`.
-- **`localStorage`**: A standard web API used natively within the extension's `popup.html` and `homepage.html` to save and read the user's custom URL.
-No `chrome.storage` or external storage permissions are required.

-**Data Handled**: The extension only saves the single URL string provided by the user.
-This data is strictly local and is never accessed outside of the extension's own pages.
+- **Justification**: This permission is required to store the user's dashboard links and "AI Skills" (prompts).
+By using the native bookmark system, the extension ensures that your data is stored locally, can be managed via standard browser tools, and remains entirely under your control without requiring a third-party database.

+### Tabs (`tabs`)

+- **Usage**: Used to open search results in new tabs.
+- **Justification**: Essential for the multi-select search feature, which allows a single query to be executed across multiple search engines and AI platforms simultaneously, each in its own tab.

+### Scripting (`scripting`) and Host Permissions

+- **Usage**: Limited to specific AI domains (Gemini, ChatGPT, Claude, T3).
+- **Justification**: Used to optimize the transition between the dashboard and AI search tools.
+This ensures that the user's search queries and prepended "Skills" are correctly processed by the target platform's interface.
+Access is strictly limited to the domains required for these specific integrations.

 ## Data Usage Compliance

 ### Chrome Web Store Policy Compliance

-**No Data Collection**: Custom New Tab Redirect does not collect, store, or transmit:
+- **No Remote Data Collection**: The extension does not collect, store, or transmit any personal information, browsing history, or analytics to external servers.
-- Personal information.
-- Browsing history.
-- Analytics or usage statistics.

-**Local Processing**: The redirect logic is executed 100% locally within the browser.

-**User Control**:
-- Users have full control over the target URL.
-- Users can clear the URL at any time to disable the redirect.
+- **Local Storage**: All settings, link positions, and AI skills are stored locally using the browser's native `localStorage` and `bookmarks` APIs.
+- **No Third-Party Access**: Your data never leaves your machine.
+We do not use any third-party analytics or tracking tools.

 ### Privacy-First Architecture

-**Zero Data Principle**: The extension requests zero special permissions.
-It is fundamentally incapable of tracking users or interacting with standard web pages.

-**Transparency**: The source code is extremely minimal, open, and available for inspection.
-The extension makes zero external network requests.
+- **User Ownership**: Users have full control over all data stored in the `_` bookmark folder.
+Deleting the folder or clearing `localStorage` completely resets the extension.
+- **Zero Tracking**: The extension makes zero background network requests and does not track user behavior or search history.
+- **Transparency**: The extension is designed to be lightweight and transparent, using standard browser APIs for all its core functionalities.